 If you notice hot spots or blisters forming during prep work, stop right away and deal with those.
 Waiting until completion may result in a much more serious blister which will set your training prep work back.
 Once your feet become accustomed to this new line of training, your prep work can really ramp up.

-All of this may seem like common sense and it is, but once you get there, common sense will be an uncommon virtue at times.
-Make all of these small ways to prepare second nature and you’ll be good shape.
+All of this may seem like common sense, and it is.
+But once you get there, common sense will be an uncommon virtue at times.
+Make all of these small ways to prepare second nature and you’ll be in good shape.

 Who’s ready to go rucking?

 - 8 Green Berets on what it means to be Army Special Forces

 - How one unusual vehicle helped create America’s Special Forces

 - Women passing Special Forces Selection?
 Yes, you can